 To start the EOI process, complete a Benefit Enrollment/Change Form.
 Complete sections 1 and 8 on the form, sign and date it, and return to Benefits via e-mail at firstname.lastname@example.org or fax to 312.915.7612.
 A Benefits representative will contact you after receipt of your form and advise you on the next step.

 |Basic Life Insurance 1.5x||Evidence of Insurability does not apply|

 |If your supplemental life exceeds 2x your annual salary||Evidence of Insurability applies|

 |If Spousal Dependent Life is greater than $25,000||Evidence of Insurability applies|

 |Any change to supplemental or spousal life, if it is not elected within the first 31 days of employment||Evidence of Insurability applies|

 Life insurance benefits are paid to the beneficiary on file when a life insurance claim is processed.
 You are automatically the beneficiary of any life insurance you choose for your spouse and children.
-Your benefit selection form allows you to designate both a primary and secondary beneficiary for your own insurance plan.
-You may change your beneficiary at any time during the calendar year by completing a benefit selection form.
+Beneficiaries can be updated online anytime during the year by visiting Lawson Employee Self-Service.
+You are able to designate both a primary and secondary beneficiary for your own insurance plan.
 Below is some suggested wording for identifying that beneficiary.

 |Suggested Wording for Beneficiary Designation|